linnovate/openideal/README.md

 - Change `dbuser@127.0.0.1/db_name` with your DB settings
 - The last bit - `idea` is the name of the profile

+## Update

+At any point you can run

+`composer require linnovate/openideal:[version-number]`

+where `[version number]` is the desired tag, then run `drush updb`.

+To upgrade Drupal core version run

+`composer update drupal/core 'drupal/core-*' --with-dependencies` , then run `drush updb`.

 ## License

 This project is licensed under the [GNU General Public License, version 2 or later](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 See [this page](https://www.drupal.org/about/licensing) on drupal.org for more details.